niki4/py_fatless_orm/README.md

-# py_fatless_orm
-Ridiculously simple ORM (Object-Relational Mapping) layer to get your Python objects talking with SQLite
+Save time on constructing SQL queries, use your Python objects instead!

 # Key features
 * Complete Object-specified communication with the DB.
-Save time on constructing SQL queries, use your Python objects instead!
 * Supports create/delete tables, insert/update/remove values (rows)
 * DB consistency with built in automated functions:
-**  DB connection open and close on each request despite it result (failed/success).
+  - DB connection open and close on each request despite it result (failed/success).
-**  Commit on each success request and transaction rollback on failed requests.
+  - Commit on each success request and transaction rollback on failed requests.
-**  DB schema validation on INSERT/UPDATE requests.
+  - DB schema validation on INSERT/UPDATE requests.

 # Not available, but planned to implement:
 * Filters/Order By/Group By